patdoran/Hello-World/README.md

 # Hello-World
 Learn to code

-  //Hello World is the learn to code starting point.
+#Hello World is the learn to code starting point.